AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 <div class="tile aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" aria-hidden="true"></div>

-We can do this using the padding trick that we learned: percentage values for padding reference the containing block's width.
-So, we can set an element's height to be zero and its vertical padding to be `x` percent, where `x` just comes from the aspect ratio.
-For example, if the aspect ratio is `w:h`, then we'd compute `h / w * 100`.
-This expresses the height as a percentage of the width.
+We can do this using the padding trick that we learned.
+To create an aspect ratio of `16:9`, we simply set the element's height to be zero and the vertical padding to be `9 / 16 * 100 = 0.5625 * 100 = 56.25%`.
+Again, this just says that the element's height should be `56.25%` of its containing block's width.
+Note that if the element in question is a block-level element, like a `<div>`, then it already fills `100%` of its containing block's width.
 The final step is to relativly position the element and absolutely position any children so that they don't influence the element's height.

-Going back to our example, to create an aspect ratio of `16:9`, we'd set the element's height to be zero and the vertical padding to be `9 / 16 * 100 = 0.5625 * 100 = 56.25%`.
-Again, in plain English, this just says that the element's height should be `56.25%` of its containing block's width.

 Here's the HTML and CSS that'll do that for us: